Complete JSS2 English Language Lesson Note

 Our lesson notes are downloaded in Ms-Word Format.

-Under the eNote you want to order, you will see “Add to Cart“.
-Click on it, then scroll down and click on “Proceed to Checkout” to load the order page.
-On the order page, enter your payment details and then click on “Place Order” to finalize your order either through Card (ATM Debit Card) or Transfer (Bank transfer) payment.
+HOW TO PLACE ORDER: Under the eNote you want to order, click “Order Now“, then scroll down and click on “Proceed to Checkout” to load the order page, enter your payment details and click “Place Order” to finalize your order either using your ATM Card or by Bank transfer.

-[To add multiple items to the cart, after adding the first item to cart, before proceeding to checkout, click on “Continue Shopping” to add more item(s) to cart, after that click on “Proceed to Checkout” and then enter your payment details and click on “Place Order” to finalize your order.]=======
+[To add multiple items to the cart, after adding the first item to cart, before proceeding to checkout, click on “Continue Shopping” to add more item(s) to cart, before clicking “Proceed to Checkout” to finalize your order.]

 Description